-GasNaturally is a partnership of seven associations that together represent the whole European gas value chain – our members are involved in gas exploration and production, transmission, distribution, wholesale and retail operations, as well as gas in transport.
+GasNaturally is a partnership of eight associations that together represent the whole European gas value chain – our members are involved in gas exploration and production, transmission, distribution, wholesale and retail operations, as well as gas in transport.

 Eurogas is an association representing the European gas wholesale, retail and distribution sectors towards the EU institutions.
 Founded in 1990, Eurogas currently comprises 44 companies and associations from 22 countries.
 Eurogas aims to strengthen the role of gas in the energy mix through ongoing dialogue with European industry players, global gas producers, and relevant institutions and organisations.